Potential stock winners and losers from Tuesday's U.S. election

 BANKS: Along with higher corporate taxes, banks could face concerns over more regulations under a Biden administration.
 Banks in a second Trump term, “could see added tailwinds from a continued ‘light touch’ on regulation and a push to reduce taxes,” Ameriprise Financial said in a report.

-JP Morgan lists Bank of America BAC.N, Wells Fargo WFC.N and Citigroup C.N in its "Trump basket" of stocks.
+JP Morgan lists Bank of America, Wells Fargo and Citigroup in its “Trump basket” of stocks.

 Should Biden win, analysts do see a silver lining for banks because they could benefit from a hefty stimulus package and potentially steeper bond yields.